placeholder

 -How will attending First Tracks support you as a student at Regis?

 Adventure activities are physically demanding.
 We do our best to design our program to meet the needs of individuals who have minimal experience in the outdoors.
-However, if you are usually inactive we would encourage you to begin a moderate level of exercise in preparation of the program such as: walking, jumping jacks, or bike riding on a daily basis.
+However, if you are usually inactive we would encourage you to begin a moderate level of exercise in preparation of the program, such as walking, jumping jacks, or bike riding on a daily basis.

 If you have any allergies or special needs, please indicate them on the registration form.
 We do our best to accommodate all needs and requests.